ContextMapper/context-mapper-examples/src/main/resources/architectural-refactorings/AR-4-Extract-Aggregates-by-Volatility/README.md

 /**
  * The extracted bounded context after applying 'Extract Aggregates by Volatility'
- * to 'extract-aggregates-by-volatility-input-example.cml'.
+ * to 'example-input.cml'.
 The chosen volatility was 'OFTEN'.
  *
  * You may want to change the name of newly created bounded contexts after applying refactorings.
  */